James K. Baxter: Final years and death

 The harsh deprivations Baxter adopted at this time took their toll on his health.
 By 1972 he was too ill to continue living at Jerusalem and moved to another commune near Auckland.
-On 16 October Baxter visited his long-time friend the artist Michael Illingworth and wrote his last poem on the Illingworth's dining room table before leaving on the 19th.
+On 16 October Baxter visited his long-time friend the artist Michael Illingworth and wrote his last poem on the Illingworths' dining room table before leaving on the 19th.
 Three days later on 22 October 1972 Baxter suffered a coronary thrombosis in the street and died in a nearby house, aged 46.
 He was buried at Jerusalem on Māori land in front of "the Top House" where he had lived, in a ceremony combining Māori and Catholic traditions.
 A river boulder on the burial site was inscribed with his Māori name Hemi.

 Sturm was Baxter's literary executor after his death.
 She collected and catalogued his prolific writing, arranged new and revised publications of his work, and negotiated the use and adaptation of his works.
 She set up the James K. Baxter Charitable Trust, which supported causes he had supported, for example prison reform and drug addiction rehabilitation programmes, and ensured that all proceeds of his work went to the trust.